URL path: Index page // Cesium (Cs)

 How can Cesium affect health?

-The compounds of non-radioactive Cesium are only slightly toxic and do not pose a significant risk to the environment.
+The compounds of non-radioactive Cesium are only slightly toxic and do not pose a significant environmental risk.
 As Potassium can be substituted with Cesium during biochemical processes, excess Cesium can lead to hypokalaemia, arrhythmia, and acute cardiac arrest, but such quantities are not found in normal conditions.
 The general population is highly unlikely to be exposed to such high amounts of stable Cesium as to damage their health.
-In experimental animals given very large amounts of Cesium compounds, their behavior changed.
+In experimental animals given substantial amounts of Cesium compounds, their behavior changed.

 Exposure to large quantities of radioactive Cesium can damage cells due to radiation.
 It can also cause acute radiation syndrome, which includes nausea, vomiting, diarrhea, bleeding, coma, and even death in cases of very high exposure.